 - High-level overview of additional tooling – webpack, babel, prettier, vscode.

 - Hosting providers you can use to deploy your static sites easily – netlify, vercel, github pages, heroku, etc.

 - Browser devtools like chrome devtools for debugging your code/errors or inspecting network requests.

-- Understanding about JSON/APIs/HTTP/REST practices in a little depth.
+- Understanding JSON/APIs/HTTP/REST practices in a little depth.

 Silver pre-requisites for React

-These things are not required initially, but can really help you in long run becoming a great developer overall with your stack.
-In a nutshell, this section can come "after" learning React too.
+These things are not required initially, but can really help you in long run to become a great developer overall with your stack.
+In a nutshell, this section can come “after” learning React too.

 - TypeScript with React – how to strongly type your code to catch more errors at development time

 - A clear structure of organizing your files/folders in a project.

 - CI/CD knowledge, for example, with GitHub actions for deploying new changes automatically.